CrispyTwilight/crackedCupPOS/Documentation/project-spec.md

 - All classes must include fields and methods.
 - You must sketch out a user interface.
 I don't expect you to be artists, but your work must be understandable and professional.
 Use straight edges and compasses when appropriate.
 Make these to scale as best you can.
 I should see at least several different forms, where each member has contributed equally.
 - The previous point mandates that the application be event-driven!
-- Those are the only hard requirements.
-If anyone edits someone else's work, ensure that it is properly referenced/noted.

 Those are the only hard requirements.
 If anyone edits someone else's work, ensure that it is properly referenced/noted.